cdapio/cdap/README.rst

 model for both data applications and their data.
 You can package, deploy and manage applications as a single unit.

-You can run applications ranging from simple MapReduce Jobs through complete ETL (extract, transform, and load) pipelines all the way up to complex, enterprise-scale data-intensive applications.
+You can run applications ranging from simple MapReduce programs through complete ETL (extract, transform, and load) pipelines all the way up to complex, enterprise-scale data-intensive applications.
 Developers can build and test their applications end-to-end in a full-stack, single-node installation.
 CDAP can be run either standalone, deployed within the